mdellanoce/mdellanoce.github.com/resume/index.markdown

 A case study about the use of design patterns in two of Rackspace's largest systems.

-* Presented for a Radford University software engineering course at the Professor's request (November 2011).
+* Presented at a Radford University software engineering course at the Professor's request (November 2011).
 * Co-presented at the RBTC software developers' forum (August 2011).

 ## Education